Homegear/node-blue-doc/docs/creating_nodes/node_edit_dialog.md

 For example, if a property could be a String, number or boolean.
 Or if the property is being used to identify message, flow or global context property.

-Full API documentation for the `TypedInput` widget, including a list of the available built-in types is available here (TODO).
+Full API documentation for the `TypedInput` widget, including a list of the available built-in types is available [here](editor_ui_widgets.md).

 ### Plain HTML input